 With single-game betting you can expect to see a drastic increase in odds markets available including (but not limited to):

-Provincial lottery parlay betting currently forces you to string a minimum of two or three games together in a parlay.
+Provincial lottery parlay betting has long forced Canadians to string a minimum of two or three games together in a parlay.
 There’s also a very odd tie rule in the moneyline betting which adds a standard spread to the bets, considering games a tie if the side you bet on doesn’t cover.

-Legal single-game wagering would likely bring standard moneyline, spread, totals, and prop betting to Canada, alongside:
+Legal single-game wagering will bring standard moneyline, spread, totals, and prop betting to Canada, alongside:

 Period, quarter, half, and halftime betting